 out how the product evolves throughout the process and in response to combinations of the parameters.
 The result is a data-driven tool that significantly accelerates development, gives real-time process

 data, and allows you to see how closely your process is tracking ideal process evolution.
-Here is our app note on our self-guided granulation process.
+Check out our app note on our self-guided fluid bed granulation process here.